saulpierotti/markdown_notebook/ADS.md

 \end{algorithmic}

 ## Hard problems
+* A problem $Q$ is defined as a binary relation on a set $I$ of problem instances and a set $S$ of problem solutions
+* A decision problem is a problem in which the set of solutions is $S=\{0,1\}$

 * A problem is hard or untractable if it cannot be solved in polynomial time, while it is considered easy or tractable if a polynomial time algorithm able to solve it exists
+	* History shows that if a polynomial time algorithm is discovered for a problem, it is usually of reasonable degree ($O(n^3)$ at most)
+	* Even if only an high degree polynomial algorithm is discovered, then usually other more effcient polynomial algorithms of much lower degree are discovered
+* A problem is said to be concrete if its input is a set of binary strings
+* The input size of a concrete problem is the lenght of its binary input strings
+* An abstract problem can be mapped to a concrete problem unsing an encoding
+	* The choice of which encoding to use influences the running time, but if I rule out expensive encodings, then the running time is quite independent on the encoding used
 * Let $P$ be a decision problem (its answer is either yer or no) such that
 	* An polynomial algorithm $A_{ver}$ exists to verify if a candidate solution $S$ is feasible for $P$
 		* The running time of $A_{ver}$ is $O(n^k)$ for some constant $k$